jacobtohahn/ZTO-80/README.md

 ### Modular System
 The ZTO-80 Modular System is a multi-board system allowing ultimate customization and expansion.
 The system is built out of *modules* and a *backplane*.
 The modules contain individual pieces of a ZTO-80 computer system (such as the CPU, memory, serial I/O, etc).
 The backplane provides power and ties all of the modules together.
 A bus provides a standardized interface for modules to communicate with each other and connect to the backplane.

+### How I use this repository
+This repository keeps all of the PCB files and code for the ZTO-80.
+To keep things simple for me, I will update this repository each time I make a major change to an aspect of the design, either to the PCB or the code.
+I will also release minor fixes to the design.

 ### License
 Copyright Jacob Hahn 2020.